nicholas-long/environment/zet/20231016050403/README.md

 ```

 ## scanning
+- scanning uploads files to snyk
-- sometimes scans get stuck for quite a while after upload
+  - sometimes scans get stuck for quite a while after upload. scanning might need a timeout.
 - if there is a `composer.lock` file, then run `snyk test` as well to scan dependency versions
 - all output from snyk goes to stdout, at least if it is not running in a tty